 - A grade point average of 3.0 (on a 4.0 scale), overall and in the undergraduate major.

 - Other admission criteria specified by academic programs such as submission of resumes, writing samples, portfolios, test scores, and participation in interviews or admissions workshops.

 The M.B.A.
 Application Process

 Applicants are evaluated on their potential for success in graduate studies.
 This is primarily determined by prior academic achievement (GPA) at all colleges attended.
 If an applicant has graduated with an undergraduate GPA of 3.0 or higher, submission of a GMAT (Graduate Management Admissions Test) score is not required.
 In addition, the GMAT requirement is waived for applicants holding graduate degrees.
-However, if an applicant’s overall undergraduate GPA is below a 3.0, a GMAT score must be submitted with the application.
+Applicants with an overall undergraduate GPA of 3.0 or higher do not need to submit a GMAT score.
+However, if the undergraduate GPA is below a 3.0, a GMAT score must be submitted for the application to be considered.

 Although evaluation of these objective criteria is an important aspect of the admission process, it is equally important for an applicant to prepare an application package carefully and thoughtfully as all relevant factors are considered in the admissions decision.

 The applicant is responsible for assembling and submitting the following elements of the application package to the Graduate and Continuing Education Admissions office at The College of Saint Rose:

 - A completed application form with the required application fee;